ababoescu/cse15l-lab-reports/Lab_Report_5.md

 ./written_2/travel_guides/berlitz2
 ```

-The above example is much like the previous examples searching for the name of files in a directory, however, this specific command allows you to specifically search for directories in the written_2/ directory that contain the string **berlitz**.
+The above example is much like the previous examples searching for the name of files or directories in a directory, however, this specific command allows you to specifically search for directories in the written_2/ directory that contain the string **berlitz**.
 This command is helpful for a user to simplify their search if they wish to search up specific directories rather than every possible file, directory, subdirectory, etc. that contain the string **berlitz**.

 ### Example 2:
 ```